Connect with us

 Huntington now strives to be the “city of solutions.”
 Establishing the Quick Response Team in 2017 was a significant step.
 Within 24 to 72 hours after an overdose, the team — consisting of a peer recovery coach, paramedic, police officer, and faith leader — pays a visit to the person who overdosed or to their family.
 The team also checks on people whose family members fear they may be at risk of an overdose.

 The number of ambulance calls to treat an overdose has decreased by 40% since the team was established.
 Overdose deaths in Cabell County peaked in 2017 with 202.
-At that time, Cabell had an overdose death rate that was more than double the rate of the next-highest county in Virginia.
+At that time, Cabell had an overdose death rate that was more than double the rate of the next-highest county in West Virginia.
 According to the CDC, by June 2023 the number of overdose deaths in Cabell had dropped to 135 for the previous 12 months, while the numbers statewide continued climbing.

 “We’ve expanded over these last few years to provide all kinds of social services along with referral to treatment,” Priddy said.